skip to Main Content

 • It saves your credit rating.

-• You don’t owe the bank anything afterwards.
+• You don’t owe the bank anything afterward.

 • There is no visible sign of loss.